Lk13Antkoo/azure-rag_1/README.md

 A Retrieval Augmented Generation example with Azure, using Azure OpenAI Service, Azure Cognitive Search, embeddings, and a sample CSV file to produce a powerful grounding to applications that want to deliver customized generative AI applications.

+## How to run in General ----> PLS UPDATE
+1. Run github action manually
+2. Check web on Azure -> open endpoint.

 ## Install the prerequisites

 Use the `requirements.txt` to install all dependencies